ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Class Variables

- * `public enum GrabAttachType` - Types of grab attachment.
-  * `Fixed_Joint` - Attaches the object to the controller with a fixed joint meaning it tracks the position and rotation of the controller with perfect 1:1 tracking.
-  * `Spring_Joint` - Attaches the object to the controller with a spring joint meaning there is some flexibility between the item and the controller force moving the item.
-This works well when attempting to pull an item rather than snap the item directly to the controller.
-It creates the illusion that the item has resistance to move it.
-  * `Track_Object` - Doesn't attach the object to the controller via a joint, instead it ensures the object tracks the direction of the controller, which works well for items that are on hinged joints.
-  * `Rotator_Track` - Tracks the object but instead of the object tracking the direction of the controller, a force is applied to the object to cause it to rotate.
-This is ideal for hinged joints on items such as wheels or doors.
-  * `Child_Of_Controller` - Makes the object a child of the controller grabbing so it naturally tracks the position of the controller motion.
-  * `Climbable` - Non-rigid body interactable object used to allow player climbing.
  * `public enum AllowedController` - Allowed controller type.
   * `Both` - Both controllers are allowed to interact.
   * `Left_Only` - Only the left controller is allowed to interact.